ibrahim-netto/portfolio/README.md

 ![alt text](https://ibrahim-netto.github.io/portfolio/assets/images/espelho-de-vendas.jpeg "Espelho de Vendas")

-For its construction, IBM Domino server and database was used with ExtJS framework for the front-end.
+For the development, IBM Domino server and database was used with ExtJS framework for the front-end.

 The link provided to view the project is only a demonstration, with some active features (valid bar codes: 'ATEI9JRC4E', 'ATEI9JRC4F').